wllfaria/scheming.nvim/README.md

     schemes = {
         -- list of schemes to be displayed
         -- refer to the usage section below
     },
-    scheme_by_ft = {
-        -- list of schemes to be used by filetypes
-        -- refer to the advanced usage section
-    },
     sorting = {
         by = "name" -- "name" or "tag" (sort by name or tag)